The best merchant service providers and credit card processing companies

 What fraud measures are in place?

-Worldpay uses FraudSight, its multi-layered fraud solution, which is able to analyze a transaction in milliseconds to determine if it is fraudulent.
+Worldpay uses FraudSight, its multi-layered fraud solution, which is able to analyse a transaction in milliseconds to determine if it is fraudulent.

 It also offers WorldPay OmniToken, a tokenization process that can help minimise fraud.